Speaking in Tongues: The Evidence You Deserve to See

 A Word to Those Who Disagree

-You should know something about me.
-Before I spent years looking at the case for speaking in tongues, I spent years looking into problems in my own tradition.
+I need you to know something about me.
+Before I spent years researching the case for speaking in tongues, I spent years investigating abuses in my own tradition.
 The NAR.
-The way it works.
-The abuse of money.
-The authoritarianism that uses spiritual language.
-I spent the same amount of effort into finding out what was wrong in charismatic circles as I do now into defending what is right about the gifts of the Spirit.
+The manipulation.
+The financial exploitation.
+The authoritarianism dressed up in spiritual language.
+I put the same investigative energy into exposing what was wrong in charismatic circles as I now put into defending what is right about the gifts of the Spirit.

-The strongest cessationist arguments deserve serious engagement, such as Thomas Schreiner’s reasoning from Ephesians 2:20.
-The entire research guide talks to them directly.
-It also addresses a recent argument posed by Philip Blosser and Charles Sullivan, two historians who contend that contemporary glossolalia lacks historical precedence prior to the nineteenth century.
-Their approach has been formally reviewed in leading publications and directly countered by John Gresham in the Journal of Pentecostal Theology (2025), which received a 2026 Award of Excellence.
-Paul’s own words in 1 Corinthians 14:2, where “no one understands” the speaker who “utters mysteries in the Spirit,” answer this question clearly.
-The research guide has the whole case.
+The strongest cessationist arguments — like Thomas Schreiner’s case from Ephesians 2:20 — deserve serious engagement, not dismissal.
+The full research guide addresses them directly.
+It also engages a newer challenge from Philip Blosser and Charles Sullivan, two scholars who argue that modern glossolalia has no precedent before the nineteenth century.
+Their work has received formal reviews in top journals and a direct rebuttal by John Gresham in the Journal of Pentecostal Theology (2025), which won a 2026 Award of Excellence.
+Paul’s own words in 1 Corinthians 14:2 — where “no one understands” the speaker who “utters mysteries in the Spirit” — speak directly to this question.
+The full case is in the research guide.

 Why I’m Sharing This Now

-I didn’t write this to show that I was right.
-I wrote it because real people, young people, and individuals I care about are asking a real issue and they deserve a real answer.
+I didn’t write this to prove I was right.
+I wrote it because people — real people, young people, people I care about — are asking an honest question and they deserve an honest answer.

-This was my own project for a long time.
-My own deep dive.
-But the inquiries kept coming, and I knew that keeping this information to myself wasn’t helping the people who needed it most.
-This blog is the first time I’m sharing any of it with the world.
+For a long time, this was just my personal project.
+My own investigative work.
+But the questions kept coming, and I realized that keeping this research to myself wasn’t helping the people who needed it most.
+So this blog is the first time I’m making any of it public.

-The research guide is now in its Third Edition.
-This isn’t because I’ve published two versions before; it’s because I’ve made that many changes, checked the facts, and added new research.
-I kept working on it because I wanted it to be perfect before I gave it to anyone.
+The research guide is now in its Third Edition — not because I’ve published two editions before, but because it’s been through that many rounds of corrections, fact-checking, and new scholarship.
+I kept refining it because I wanted it to be right before I put it in anyone’s hands.

-This blog is also the first of a series of blogs.
-The whole study guide is very detailed, but I know that most people won’t want to read a 27,000-word document on a Tuesday night.
-In the next few weeks, I’ll be producing more posts that break down certain parts into shorter, easier-to-understand portions.
-A single post on history.
-The evidence from the Bible is another.
+This blog is also the first in a series.
+The full research guide is thorough, but I know most people aren’t going to sit down and read a 27,000-word document on a Tuesday night.
+So over the coming weeks, I’ll be writing additional posts that take specific sections and break them down into shorter, easier pieces.
+The history in one post.
+The biblical evidence in another.
 The science.
 The scholars who changed their minds.
-One topic at a time, in simple language, for those who just want honest answers.
+One topic at a time, in plain language, for everyday people who just want honest answers.

-The promise Peter made on Pentecost is still true.
-“For you and your children, and for all who are far off, and for all whom the Lord our God will call” (Acts 2:39).
+The promise Peter made on the day of Pentecost is still good.
+“For you and your children and for all who are far off, for all whom the Lord our God will call” (Acts 2:39).

 I hold this work with open hands.
-The proof is powerful, yet I’m still learning.
-I will keep adding to the document when new research comes out.
-But I think what’s here is real, honest, and can be checked.
-And let me know if you discover a mistake.
-Being right is less important than being accurate.
+The evidence is strong, but I’m still learning.
+I plan to keep updating the document as new scholarship emerges.
+But I believe what’s here is solid, honestly presented, and verifiable.
+And if you find an error, tell me.
+Accuracy matters more than being right.

-My prayer is simple: that this will be a blessing for the body of Christ.
+My prayer is simple: that this serves as a blessing to the body of Christ.
 Not as a weapon, but as a light.
-For anyone who is willing to look at the evidence and go where it takes them.
+For anyone willing to look at the evidence and follow it wherever it leads.

 — Paul Natekin